-If you’ve been going through infertility treatments, you have likely been bombarded with a number of acronyms from your fertility specialist (i.e. FSH, IUI, LH, ICSI etc.) and while they all have their importance and we should all do our best to understand what they mean, there is one acronym you should take the time to learn, if you haven’t already.
+If you’ve been going through infertility treatments, you have likely been bombarded with a number of acronyms (i.e. FSH, IUI, LH, ICSI etc.).
+They all have their importance and we should all do our best to understand what they mean.
+There is one acronym, however, that you should take the time to learn if you haven’t already.

 What is the AMH Test?

 AMH or anti-mullerian hormone, is a hormone secreted in the granulosa cells of follicles and is fast becoming the “go to” measurement for ovarian reserve.
 A simple blood test is all that is needed to measure your AMH level.
 Many clinics will include it when you get your regular Day 3 blood-work.
 AMH also correlates to the antral follicle count (AFC) which is another method of determining a woman’s fertility potential.
 If you haven’t been asked to do an AMH test, ask your doctor if it is something you should do.